Convoys HX 229/SC 122: Convoy HX 229

 HX 229 was also eastbound and sailed from New York on 8 March, with 40 ships and the local escort.
 A further 34 ships which should have been included were delayed due to congestion at New York; they sailed the following day as HX 229A.
 The first few days of the convoy were uneventful; HX 229 met its Mid-Ocean Escort Force on 14 March and the local escort departed.
 The ocean escort was B4 Escort Group from St John's, of four destroyers and a corvette.
 It was led on this occasion by Lieutenant Commander Gordon John Luther of HMS Volunteer, as its regular leader was in dock for repairs.
 Luther, although an ASW specialist, had recently joined the group and this was only his second crossing.
 The other ships of B4 were the destroyers HMS Beverley, Mansfield and Witherington and the corvette Anemone, although Witherington had to detach on 15 March, to be replaced by the corvette Pennywort for the crossing.

 HX 229A sailed on 9 March, meeting its ocean escort, 40 Escort Group, on 15 March.
 This comprised six sloop-type warships under Cdr.
 J Dalison in HMS Aberdeen.
 Taking a more northerly route than HX 229, the convoy remained undetected by German patrol lines and made a safe and timely landfall on 26 March.
+The voyage was not without its perils though.
+The more northerly route took it into an icefield and two ships were damaged by icebergs, rerouting to Iceland.
+The convoy vice-commodore's vessel the Svend Foyn was also damaged and ultimately sank on March 19, 1943.